 “I set up a command structure to manage the situation and coordinated with Victoria Police to re-route traffic,” Alan explains.
 “As it was a warm day I worked quickly to coordinate with Ambulance Victoria, the SES and the Red Cross to care for the 200 evacuees.”

 Alan’s handling of the incident was later praised, and more importantly, prevented further injury or death as the tunnel was safely evacuated, and the fire brought under control.
+If you need injury lawyer then contact to Bronx personal injury attorney.

 “We’ve saved well over 200 lives over the past 20 years.
 It’s just what we do, we’re there to serve the greater good of the community.”